compsb-unimi/VMetaD-tutorial/README.md

 # VMetaD-tutorial
 A tutorial to setup and run Volume-based Metadynamics simulations.
 The original work which explains the theory for Volume-based Metadynamics (VMetaD) is [this](https://doi.org/10.1021/acs.jpclett.9b01183).
-Some time later, in [this](https://doi.org/10.1021/acs.jctc.1c00649) paper we added some details which we will use in this tutorial.
+Some time later, in [this](https://doi.org/10.1021/acs.jctc.1c00649) paper we added some details (the RMSD restraining) which we will use in this tutorial.

 This guide is divided in different sections